KarlJorgensen/Smart/README.md

    works.
 All the compile-time graphics manipulation is done through the `Makefile`.
 You can use the Arduino IDE to compile/upload the code, but you _need to_ use e.g. `make headers` first.
-Or you can let the `Makefile` do the whole thing with just `make` - this makes it easy to use an external editor.
+Or you can let the `Makefile` do the whole thing with just `make upload` - this makes it easy to use an external editor.

  * Inkscape: Used at build time to get a decent SVG -> raster conversion.
 Also nice if you want to edit the designs.
 I used